joshhhhyyyy/Redirects/README.md

 ## Instructions
-Download the folder SAMPLE from code or release change the website link in index.html
+Download the folder SAMPLE from code or release replace the website link in index.html

 ## Index
 the website it redirects to is the folder name :)